Zamiell/stardew-valley/Min-Max_Guide.md

 * It always rains on Spring 3.
 * Empty all inventory in the chest.
 Retrieve the Fiberglass Rod.
 * If you have 80+ bait and you got copper ore from a fishing chest on Spring 2, craft a chest and take it with you, then go directly to the forest river to fish.
+Remember to divert from the guide and buy more bait from Willy tomorrow before going to the mountain lake.
 * Otherwise:
   * Retrieve the hoe from the chest.
   * Fish below Leah's house until 8:30 AM or you run out of bait, whichever comes first.